mixxxdj/website/content/pages/privacy-policy.md

 ### Mixxx Metadata Requests

-The Mixxx Application can automatically search online for metadata associated to your media, on 3rd partiy services.
+The Mixxx Application can use 3rd party online services to collect metadata associated to your media.
-This metadata mechanism can be disabled at every moment, in Mixxx preferences.
-The information sent does not contain any name, username, email from the user, but these requests will contain information about audio files on your computer, including artist, title, album, etc...
+These requests contain information about audio files on your computer, including artist, title, album, etc...

-The 3rd party that can be contacted by Mixxx, automatically is:
+The 3rd party that can be contacted by Mixxx is:

  - MusicBrainz - For this service, please refer their Privacy Policy here: [https://metabrainz.org/privacy](https://metabrainz.org/privacy)